noamross/dissertation/dissertation.md

-Here I examine the dynamics the distribution of parasites among hosts in the classic infinite-dimensional model during the emergence of a disease that suppresses or host populations.
+Here I examine the dynamics the distribution of parasites among hosts in the classic infinite-dimensional model during the emergence of a disease that suppresses host populations.
 I compare these dynamics to an equivalent discrete, stochastic, individual-based model.
 For both, I examine the relative utility of the negative binomial and the Conway-Maxwell-Poisson distributions in describing these distributions as they change over the course of an epidemic.